 Mealy bugs are also more likely to feed on the roots.
 This is why it’s very important to re-pot once a year as you will otherwise never know there is a problem.

 Caterpillars and snails are also known to feed on the Bears Paw, but again, if there is something better to be had nearby, they will leave the Cotyledon alone.

 Cotyledon Tomentosa Variegata is listed as non- toxic but we have found references that if eaten some pets or humans may develop a mild reaction.

-The variegated Bear’s Paw is probably best obtained via online nurseries or eBay/ Amazon.
+The variegated Bear’s Paw is probably best obtained via online nurseries or specialist succulent nurseries.